Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

     The following instructions require the transfer of the ``server.req`` (or ``server.csr``) file to the CA system.

-    The transfer itself is not security sensitive, though it is wise to verify if the received file matches the sender’s copy, if the transport is untrusted.
+    The transfer itself is not security sensitive, though it is wise to verify if the received file matches the sender's copy, if the transport is untrusted.

     In order to go through these steps, I will extensively rely on :doc:`these instructions <../../hsm/certificate-authority>`, to sign the certificate signing requests, once we generated them with Easy-RSA.